-- Part 2 of Keeping Children Safe in Education 2022 sets out the responsibilities of governing boards, proprietors and management committees.
+- Part 2 of Keeping Children Safe in Education 2023 sets out the responsibilities of governing boards, proprietors and management committees.
 Governing boards, proprietors and management committees must ensure that they comply with their duties under legislation.
-They must have regard to this guidance to ensure that the policies, procedures and training in their schools or colleges are effective and comply with the law at all times, ensuring there are appropriate policies and procedures in place in order for appropriate action to be taken in a timely manner to safeguard and promote children's welfare. - 5.2 The governing board and proprietors must ensure they in place have a Designated Safeguarding Lead (DSL), and a Deputy Designated Safeguarding Lead (DDSL) from the senior leadership team, who have been trained to the appropriate level and understand their responsibilities with respect to the protection of children, young people and vulnerable adults and the safeguarding of all learners.
+They must have regard to this guidance to ensure that the policies, procedures and training in their schools or colleges are effective and comply with the law at all times, ensuring there are appropriate policies and procedures in place in order for appropriate action to be taken in a timely manner to safeguard and promote children's welfare. - The governing board and proprietors should ensure they facilitate a whole school or college approach to safeguarding, and must ensure they have in place have a Designated Safeguarding Lead (DSL), and a Deputy Designated Safeguarding Lead (DDSL) from the senior leadership team, who have been trained to the appropriate level and understand their responsibilities with respect to the protection of children, young people and vulnerable adults and the safeguarding of all learners.
 For designated members of staff in Early Years settings, schools and colleges this training should take place every two years.
 The Designated Safeguarding Lead and their deputies are most likely to have a complete safeguarding picture and will be the most appropriate individuals to advise on Safeguarding concerns.

 The governing board and proprietors should ensure all staff and other adults working within the setting are clear about the procedures where they are concerned about the safety of a child.
-A full description of the duties of a DSL can be found in Annex C, Keeping Children Safe in Education 2022.
+A full description of the duties of a DSL can be found in Annex C, Keeping Children Safe in Education 2023.

-The governing board and proprietors must ensure that there is a job description for the Designated Safeguarding Lead that states all the duties and responsibilities undertaken by the DSL.
+The governing board and proprietors must ensure that there is a job description for the Designated Safeguarding Lead that states that the DSL should take lead responsibility for safeguarding and child protection including online safety and understanding the filtering and monitoring systems in place.